DevOps isn’t dead: How platform engineering enables DevOps at scale

 Senior Technical Content Marketing Manager

-This article will review the challenges of doing DevOps at scale and why DevOps practitioners are looking to platform engineering to solve these core issues.
+This article explores the growing challenges of DevOps at scale and how platform engineering can help organizations overcome them.

 Enhancing DevOps with platform engineering